Mission Lane Visa® Credit Card review: Short-term credit building at a low cost

 Cardholder perks: Not much beyond basic Visa benefits

-Since this Mission Lane card uses Visa as its network, you’ll get access to basic Visa benefits like $0 fraud liability and 24-hour customer service.
-However, virtually all Visa credit cards come with perks like these, so this card doesn’t add anything extra other than the chance to see if you’re pre-approved with only a soft credit pull.
-This limits the card’s long-term value, but it shouldn't be a major roadblock since credit-building cards typically don’t offer many noteworthy benefits.
+The Mission Lane card comes with basic Visa benefits like $0 fraud liability and 24-hour customer service.
+However, virtually all Visa credit cards come with perks like these.
+This doesn’t expand the card’s value, but it shouldn't be a major drawback since credit-building cards typically don’t offer many noteworthy benefits.
+Still, if you want more credit-building features like credit score monitoring, other cards may include a few more tools.

 How the Mission Lane Visa card compares to other credit-building cards

-Though the Mission Lane Visa card might be one of the best options for people with bad credit who want to avoid a security deposit, these entry-level unsecured cards can be much costlier and more difficult to build credit with than secured cards, especially those that earn rewards or have no annual fee.
+Though the Mission Lane Visa card might be one of the best options for people with bad credit who want to avoid a security deposit, it can be costlier and more difficult to build credit with than secured cards.
+Here are some additional strong credit-building options to compare.

 Mission Lane Visa® Credit Card